gapope/Envisionate/README.md

 - ~~Ask for McHacks shirt~~ (GOT IT) and make a harness!!!!
     - This is gonna take a lot of crazy arts and crafts skills

-### WHENEVER:

-- Build pitch (draft under purpose)

-- ~~if we have time we can register a domain and make a site with HTML and CSS but only if we have extra time (also note that registering a domain takes hours)~~